 Daymond John opted out because of the environment for these types of purchases is not ideal at present.
 Kevin Harrington didn’t like the fact that the company required lots of SKUs to make happen and so opted out.
 Barbara Corcoran thought the t-shirts in NYC which she sees that just say the month vs. “Due In” are actually more clever.
 Robert Herjavec said it looked like too tough a climb to reorient the product.
 And then Kevin O’Leary piled on with lots of negativity while saying no.

 Check out how we analyzed Shark Tank investment data for seasons 1 and 2.
 We also highlighted that Mark Cuban has written the largest checks in season 2 and that Daymond John has invested the most money and that Barbara Corcoran has invested the most.
-And we’ve also discussed whether Shark Tank TV is realistic to the real world.
+And we’ve also discussed whether Shark Tank TV is realistic to the real best link world.